 If you would like a plan for prescription coverage, you can add a separate drug plan (Part D).
 Additionally, the Medicare Supplement Insurance (Medigap) policy can help pay for some remaining health care costs, such as copayments, coinsurance, and deductibles.
 Some Medigap policies also cover services that Original Medicare doesn’t cover such as medical care when travelling outside of the U.S.

 As an alternative to Original Medicare, you can choose to enroll in a cohesive, all-in-one plan called Medicare Advantage (sometimes referred to as “Part C” or “MA Plans”).
-Medicare Advantage “bundled” plans include Medicare Part A, Part B, and usually Part D. Most MA Plans offer extra benefits that Original Medicare does not cover, such as vision, hearing, and dental care.
+To enroll in a Medicare Advantage plan, you must live in its service area and have Medicare Part A and Part B. Medicare Advantage “bundled” plans include Medicare Part A, Part B, and usually Part D. Most MA Plans offer extra benefits that Original Medicare does not cover, such as vision, hearing, and dental care.

 While MA plans set a limit on out-of-pocket expenses to protect you from unexpected costs, each plan can charge varying out-of-pocket costs and can also have different guidelines on how you can receive services.
 In most cases, you will need to visit healthcare providers who participate in the plan’s network and service area for the lowest costs.